johnphantom/Dynamic-Stateless-Computer/README.md

 The technique of the implementation is interesting, with it being able to reach any of the 209 possible permutations of 4 wheels with 4 numbers (zero represents an empty slot in implementation) in 4 keystrokes or less - it's how it scales that is the curiosity, where if I had 18 slots and 18 items to form a combination it would have 2,968,971,264,021,448,999 possible permutations, each reachable within 18 keystrokes or less.

-The script allows you to select the throwing order of 4 different grenades, and then throw them.
+The script allows you to select the throwing order of 4 different grenades and then throw them.
 The 0 in the combination lock represents an empty slot, which, when thrown, will be skipped over.
 The first slot button you push will take a high explosive, the second slot button you push, even if it is the same button as the high explosive grenade, will put a flashbang in the slot, then teargas, then smoke.
 Pressing any slot a 5th time will reset the slots.
 Use Mouse2 to simulate throwing the grenades.

 grenade-combination_lock.cfg performs the permutations the word problem illustrates: https://github.com/johnphantom/Dynamic-Stateless-Computer/blob/master/grenade-combination_lock.cfg